franbuehler/modsecurity-crs-rp/README.md

 # modsecurity-crs-rp

 This Docker image inherits from the official OWASP Core Rule Set Docker image (ModSecurity + Core Rule Set) and adds some configurable variables and an Apache Reverse Proxy configuration.

+The goal is to provide a fully functional CRS in a single command:
+* This container can be placed in front of an application.
+* Many CRS variables can be set.
+* And it can additionally consider ModSecurity CRS tuning.

 ## Environment Variables
 * PARANOIA: paranoia_level
 * EXECUTING_PARANOIA: executing_paranoia_level